GeneZC/Chinese-NER/README.md

 ### Version 1 (Bi-LSTM + CRF + CHAR_CNN)
 - Corpus: SAME as baseline

-- Tag schema: Same as baseline
+- Tag schema: iobes

+  > 我 S-PER
+  > 来自 O
+  > 北京 B-ORG
+  > 理工 I-ORG
+  > 大学 E-ORG

 - Dataset split: SAME as baseline

 - Structure
-  > - with pretrained GloVe embedding for words and random initialized embedding for characters
+  > - with pretrained GloVe embedding for characterss
-  > - use a layer of maxpooled CNN to capture the features of characters projected by embedding
+  > - use a layer of CNN to capture the features of characters projected by embedding
-  > - concatenate word-level input and above one
   > - Bi-LSTM
   > - CRF loss layer